 On the other hand, the purpose of wood sealer is simply to protect the wood, without really changing the color.

-If you are worried about chemicals getting into your soil, there are some natural options available.
-For example:
+If you are worried about chemicals getting into your soil, don’t worry – there are some natural options available.

-- Gardener’s Supply Company has a clear water proofer made from juniper.
+- Gardener’s Supply Company also has a clear water proofer made from juniper.

 - Green Building Supply carries this water proofer from Vermont Natural Coatings, which also uses Juniper and is non-toxic with zero VOC (volatile organic compounds).

-- Another option from Gardener’s Supply Company is this PolyWhey sealer, made from whey (a byproduct of making cheese).
+- Another option from Ace Hardware is PolyWhey sealer made by Vermont Natural Coatings, which is made from whey (a byproduct of making cheese).